-The main form of remuneration of Executive Management and staff is fixed remuneration which comprises of salary and applicable allowances as determined by employment contracts, collective agreements and relevant employment legislation.
-Also, the remuneration of non-executive members of the BoD is not linked to the profitability of the Company.
+The main form of remuneration of Executive Management and staff is fixed remuneration which comprises of salary and applicable allowances as determined by job value, individual contribution, employment contracts, collective agreements and relevant employment legislation.
+Variable remuneration refers to the additional discretionary remuneration paid as an incentive for increased productivity and competitiveness.
+Within the reporting year no variable remuneration or discretionary pension payments were granted.

+The remuneration of non-executive members of the BoD is not linked to the profitability of the Company.
 It is related to the responsibilities and time devoted for Board meetings and for their participation in the Committees of the Board.